Vibrant campus life restored as in-person classes return

 Dual course delivery offers students safety with flexibility

-The University of Wollongong (UOW) is restoring its vibrant campus life in 2021, with nearly half of all classes returning to campus and every onshore student being offered the opportunity to learn on campus.
+The University of Wollongong (UOW) is restoring its vibrant campus life in 2021, with nearly half of all classes returning to campus and almost all onshore students being offered the opportunity to learn on campus.

 Autumn Session 2021 will also see more COVID-safe student events being planned and all dining, social and sports facilities open, maximising opportunities for students to safely enjoy the rich campus experience for which UOW is renowned.

 As staff work to safely restore campus life, efforts are also continuing to enhance UOW’s online teaching, providing flexibility to meet individual student needs and enabling the University to respond quickly to changing public health requirements as required without students’ progress being adversely impacted.

 Deputy Vice-Chancellor (Education), Professor Theo Farrell, says he is very pleased to be welcoming more students back to UOW’s Australian campuses in 2021.

 “We’ve worked hard to prepare a 2021 timetable that provides dual delivery (a mix of face-to-face and online learning), which allows us to maximise the number of on-campus classes, while still prioritising the safety of our staff and students.